afombravo/2FAST2Q/README.md

 # 2 (the path to the sgRNA .csv file)

 A path to the .csv file with the sgRNAs.
-See example file for layout (remove any headers).
+See example "D39V_guides.csv" for layout (remove any headers).

 # 3 (the output directory)

-A path to the output folder (for safety, a subfolder will then always be created on this directory)
+A path to the output folder (for safety, a subfolder will always be created on this directory)

 # 4 (Parameters)

 The file extension type (default = fastq.gz) (change to the appropriate extension if uncompressed, for example ".fastq")

-If required, several parameters can also be adjusted :

 The number of allowed missmatches per sgRNA (default = 1)